TAPE Course Policies

 TAPE:5300 TA Preparation: Presentation Skills

 Presentations emphasizes intelligibility of speech and clarity of expression in presenting material and responding to questions.
-Students practice giving lectures and improve their language skills by viewing and critiquing themselves and others on videotape.
+Students practice giving lectures and improve their language skills by viewing and critiquing themselves and others on video recordings.
 Content material familiarizes international students with the culture of the U.S. classroom.
 This class meets three times per week for 50 minutes.

 TAPE:5330 TA Preparation: Orientation Program